 - Cooler water contains more oxygen.

-- A significant portion of phytoplankton litter and its derivatives either remain unoxidized or end up consumed into a downstream food web of higher animals, whose source of O2 for oxidation is surface air, leaving dissolved oceanic oxygen undepleted.
+- A significant portion of phytoplankton litter and its derivatives either fall rapidly to the ocean bottom unoxidized or end up consumed into a downstream food web of higher animals, whose source of O2 for oxidation is surface air, leaving dissolved oceanic oxygen undepleted.

 A long list of potential concerns are addressed on the Technical Q&A Safety Page.